jezhumble/berkeley-hills-redlining.github.io/index.md

 anything other than single-family properties on Mason-McDuffie residential developments.

-However such covenants were limited in term, and could not control what happened outside the boundaries of private residential developments.
-Public zoning ordinances, first deployed in Los Angeles, were adopted by Berkeley to help maintain racial residential segregation in the face of these and other limitations of restrictive covenants (see [1]).
+Such covenants were limited in term, and could not control what happened outside the boundaries of private residential developments.
+Thus public zoning ordinances, first deployed in Los Angeles, were adopted by Berkeley to help maintain racial residential segregation in the face of these and other limitations of restrictive covenants (see [1]).